Edwards-R/redlist_docs/understandings.md

 |:|Separator to denote end of author(s)|
 |2007|The year that the change in Understanding was accepted|

-This means that the Understanding of *Nomada sheppardana* used in the Red List adheres to that identified by Amiet et al in 2007.
+This means that the Understanding of *Nomada sheppardana* used in the Red List adheres to that established by Amiet et al in 2007.
+Provided that no study fragments *Nomada sheppardana: iso.
+Amiet et al: 2007*, we can then say that all records we have of *Nomada sheppardana: iso.
+Amiet et al: 2007* correctly match to the type specimen itself.